chiarabuoncuore/abremipainters/challenges.md

 ## 5. Summary

-- [x]  Generating precise SPARQL Queries → incorporation of relevant keywords and identification of gaps on Wikidata
+<p>☑️  Generating precise SPARQL Queries → incorporation of relevant keywords and identification of gaps on Wikidata</p>
-- [x]  Q-ID Errors in LLM Outputs → manual correction by cross-checking on Wikidata
+<p>☑️  Q-ID Errors in LLM Outputs → manual correction by cross-checking on Wikidata</p>
-- [x]  Inserting an image → generation of a RDF triple code to include the image in the proposal and fill the gap
+<p>☑️  Inserting an image → generation of a RDF triple code to include the image in the proposal and fill the gap</p>
-- [x]  Developing and structuring the website → study of the GitHub and Jekyll documentation
+<p>☑️  Developing and structuring the website → study of the GitHub and Jekyll documentation</p>

 [← Main Page](./)